 It's also common to include a list of products that you feature in videos with affiliate links to purchase them.
 Further down in Jules's video description is a list of clothing she wears in the video and links to buy.

-According to YouTube’s latest report, one of the top three ways creators supplement their income is by selling their own products and services.
+According to The State of the Creator Economy, one of the top three ways creators supplement their income is by selling their own products and services.
+There's a good reason for that.

 Another benefit to selling these types of products is that digital products take minimal upfront investment since you're primarily investing your time and expertise.
 Unlike physical merchandise, they can be sold indefinitely without any inventory or shipping hassles.